zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 8
+### Challenge 8 - GC Content in a Sliding Window

+GC content often varies across a sequence, and examining it locally can reveal regions of low complexity or unusual composition.

-In this challenge we will examine the GC content of a string of DNA across a rolling window, given the DNA string below, compute the GC content for a 10bp sliding window.
-The window should be right aligned so the first complete window to calculate on would be "ACTTTCTTAT" then "CTTTCTTATG" etc.
+Given a DNA string, compute the GC content across a 10-base sliding window.
+The window should be right-aligned, such that the first window evaluated corresponds to bases 1–10, followed by bases 2–11, and so on.

 ###### Output